 At the time, though, Gates wasn’t viewing it like this.
 In fact, he was willing to offer this advice to Apple.

 “Apple must make Macintosh a standard,” he wrote in his June 1985 memo.
 “But no personal computer company, not even IBM, can create a standard without independent support.
 Even though Apple realized this, they have not been able to gain the independent support required to be perceived as a standard.”

 Microsoft, he continued, “is very willing to help Apple implement this strategy.
 We are familiar with the key manufacturers, their strategies and strengths.
 We also have a great deal of experience in OEMing system software.”
-(You can read the memo in its entirety here.)
+(You can read Gates’ memo in its entirety.)

-John Sculley, it seems, was interested — although Jean Louis Gassée, who had taken over the Mac division from Steve Jobs, was staunchly against the idea.
-He thought that the Mac was so superior to other rivals that it would not face any serious competition.
-He also felt that Apple was better off sticking to its high profit margin strategy of selling Mac OS only on Apple’s own computers.
+Sculley, it seems, was interested.
+Gassée, who had taken over the Mac division from Apple co-founder Steve Jobs, was not.
+Gassée thought the Mac was so superior to its rivals that it would not face any serious competition.
+He also thought Apple was better off sticking to its high-profit-margin strategy of selling Mac OS only on Apple’s own computers.

-Ultimately, Apple decided not to go forward with it.
-The company then made the error of signing an agreement with Bill Gates, allowing him to use elements of the Mac’s look and feel in Windows.
+Ultimately, Apple decided not to go forward with Gates’ proposal.
+The company then made the error of signing an agreement with Gates that allowed Microsoft to use elements of the Mac’s look and feel in Windows.